 The slope (or gradient) of a line is a number that denotes the 'steepness' of the line, also commonly called 'rise over run'.
-Knowledge of relevant formulae is a must for students of Grade 8 and above to solve some of these worksheets.
-This page consists of exercises like identifying the types of slopes, counting the rise and run; finding the slope using ratio method, slope-intercept formula and two-point formula; drawing lines through coordinates and much more!
+Knowledge of relevant formulae is a must for students of grade 6 through high school to solve some of these pdf worksheets.
+This page consists of printable exercises like introduction to slopes such as identifying the type and counting the rise and run; finding the slope using ratio method, slope-intercept formula and two-point formula; drawing lines through coordinates and much more!
 Employ our free worksheets to sample our work.
+Answer keys are included.

 Printing Help - Please do not print slope worksheets directly from the browser.
 Kindly download them and print.

-Based on the position of the line on the graph identify the type of slope - whether positive, negative, zero or undefined.
+Introduction to slopes: Based on the position of the line on the graph, identify the type of slope - positive, negative, zero or undefined.
+This exercise is recommended for 6th grade and 7th grade children.

 The first part of worksheets require students to plot the points on the graph, draw the line and identify the type of slope.
 In the next section, draw a line through the single-point plotted on the graph to represent the type of slope mentioned.

-Draw a line through a single point plotted on the graph based on the slope provided in this set of worksheets.
+Draw a line through a point plotted on the graph based on the slope provided in this set of pdf worksheets which is suitable for 9th grade children.

 Use the x- and y- coordinates provided to find the slope (rise and run) of a line using the ratio method.
 A worked out example along with the formula is displayed at the top of each worksheet for easy reference.

-Triangles are represented on each graph in this assembly of worksheets.
+Triangles are represented on each graph in this assembly of printable 8th grade worksheets.
 Learners will need to identify the rise and run for each of the three line segments that are joined to form a triangle.

 Plot the points on the graph based on the x- and y-coordinates provided.
 Then, find the slope of each line, so derived.
 Some problems contain x- and y-intercepts as well.

-In this series of worksheets, the slope and the co-ordinates are provided.
+In this series of high school pdf worksheets, the slope and the co-ordinates are provided.
 Use the slope formula to find the missing coordinate.